dharsoumyadeep96/Excel-Sales-Finance-Analytics/README.md

-## AtliQ Hardwares SALES FINANCE Analytics Project
+## AtliQ Hardware's SALES & FINANCE Analytics Project

 - [x] Executed an end-to-end Excel project, starting from data import and transformation to developing interactive dashboards and presenting key performance insights to stakeholders.